boyscout99/microservice-demo/README.md

 This volume will be claimed by certain pods using a [Persistent Volume Claim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).

 ### Create a GKE cluster
 You can follow the [official documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-zonal-cluster) to set up your standard cluster.
-Machine type `e2-standard-4` are sufficient with capacity to run the application and scale it.
+Nodes of type `e2-standard-4` are sufficient with capacity to run the application and scale it.

 Now it's time to authenticate into the cluster from the VM.
 Run the following commands:
 1. Authenticate to the platform with your Google account with `gcloud auth login`